olimorris/onedarkpro.nvim/README.md

 > **Note:** The global variable `vim.g.onedarkpro_theme` represents the currently loaded theme

+You can also use the command `:OnedarkproColors` to open a scratch buffer with the colors from the currently loaded theme.
+This then allows a colorizer plugin to highlight the colors.
 #### Toggling between themes

 To enable the easy switching between themes, the following helper function could be used: